Gonzaleski/Smart-Watering-System/README.md

 ### **Automated Alerts and Actions**
 ThingSpeak's MATLAB analysis scripts and TimeControl feature automate system responses:
-- A MATLAB script runs every 6 hours to check soil moisture levels.
+- `scripts/ThingSpeak/alert.m` runs every 6 hours to check soil moisture levels.
 - If the soil moisture enters the danger zone (below 30% or above 70%), an email notification is triggered.

 ### **Why ThingSpeak Matters**